 Into the Blue

-This year a documentary on the allure of the blue box and American jeweller Tiffany & Co. will be presented by director Matthew Miele and featuring Katie Couric and Jessica Biel.
-An authorised documentary of the company, the film examines the history of the company and how it’s become one of the most coveted labels in the world today.
+Last year a documentary on the allure of the blue box and American jeweller Tiffany & Co. was presented by director Matthew Miele and featuring Katie Couric and Jessica Biel.
+An authorised documentary of the company, the film examined the history of the company and how it became one of the most coveted labels in the world today.
 One dead giveaway is perhaps in the trailer which has Biel and Couric squealing at deafening pitches and jumping up and down like little girls when they actually hold it in their hands.

 <div class="video-embed youtube-embed"><iframe src="https://www.youtube.com/embed/4qg-q1ALqbM" frameborder="0" width="578" height="325"></iframe></div>

 Crazy about Tiffany takes a look at America's first iconic brand